Bowel cancer screening involves having tests to check if you have or are at risk of bowel cancer.

 - if you're 75 or over, you can ask for a home testing kit every 2 years by calling the free bowel cancer screening helpline on 0800 707 60 60

-If you're too young for screening but are worried about a family history of bowel cancer, speak to your GP for advice.
+If you're too young for screening but are worried about a family history of bowel cancer, speak to a GP for advice.

-Always see a GP if you have symptoms of bowel cancer at any age – don't wait to have a screening test.
+Always see a GP if you have symptoms of bowel cancer at any age – do not wait to have a screening test.

 Risks of screening